Spaghettis/Hello/README.txt

 Remark:

-    Consider first to suggest your object to be native.
+    First suggest your object to be native.

 Disclaimer: